-- 3. Keep your copy of the signed notice so you will have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than two days before the day you leave the hospital, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services (phone numbers are printed on the back cover of this document) or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+- 3. Keep your copy of the notice handy so you will have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than two days before your discharge date, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
-You can also see it online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.
+You can also see the notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeappealNotices.